 The homepage is what sold me on the Promenade template.
 I like the juxtaposition between the homepage and the tiled portfolio page.
 I also like the full-width layout of just one image.

 What is the template you are using and what made you choose this particular template to showcase your work?

 I use the Promenade template.
 The combination of a clean layout, a single-image start page, and a logical way to organize my stories makes this template perfect for my needs.

 — Espen Rasmussen

 Nuit Blanche approached me to implement a website design in a way that anyone on staff could update it.
 Most of the staff was very familiar with WordPress, so it was a good fit.

 The team was very interested in ensuring that their Facebook updates were seen on the website.
 The designer and I had a look at all of Facebook's embedding options and decided that none of them fit with the website.
-I wrote a simple custom plugin to link to recent updates in a style which integrated seamlessly with the rest of the site.
+I wrote a simple custom plugin to link to recent updates in a style which integrates seamlessly with the rest of the site.

 Design & Responsive WordPress Implementation